joemoose/psiops/docs/backup/index.md

 # Introduction

 PSIOPS is a squad-based RPG set at the hidden edge of the Cold War.
-You and your fellow players are psychic operatives running black-budget missions against threats that don’t appear in any field manual.
+You and your fellow players are psychic operatives running black-budget missions against threats that don't appear in any field manual.
 Your GM runs the world against you — and for you.

-The system is built on a single core mechanic: roll *2D6*, add an *attribute*, and see how well you manage the risk.
+The system is built on a single core mechanic: roll 2D6, add an *attribute*, and see how well you manage the risk.
 That's it.
 Four attributes cover everything from brute force to psionic coercion.
 A *momentum* system rewards bold play.
 A *stress* track reminds you that what you see out there leaves a mark.

 If you're new to narrative-forward RPGs, you'll find the learning curve gentle.
 If you're a veteran, you'll be up and running in minutes.